reinier/dotfiles/README.md

 My Mac and mechanical keyboard (QMK) configuration

-*Keymaps are moved to this repository:*
+## ‼️ Keymaps are moved to this repository

 🚚 [reinier/rlkeymaps](https://github.com/reinier/rlkeymaps)